Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

      }
    }

-4. KMS creates the *WebRtcEndpoint* and sends back to the client the Media Element identifier:
+4. Kurento creates the *WebRtcEndpoint* and sends back to the client the Media Element identifier:

 .. code-block:: json